It's hard to imagine a more perfect food than beans or legumes.

 The bush varieties take 60 to 75 days to mature.

-Pole types require 90 to 130 days, but the vines grow quickly and up to 12 feet long.
+Pole types need 90 to 130 days, but the vines grow quickly and up to 12 feet long.

 Lima's are usually green, but there are also some speckled varieties.